"We're gganbu, aren't we?"

 - 동무 (dongmu): Comrade/friend (more common in North Korea now)

 None carry quite the same weight as gganbu—that specific childhood bond forged through shared games and absolute trust.
+Nothing else quite captures it.

 Play Marbles